 A network is an on-premises or IaaS-hosted range of private IP address subnets that provides access to business-owned resources, secure internet access, VPN egress, and more.
 Each network requires at least one connector for site-to-site or point-to-site VPN connectivity.

-OAuth is an open-standard authorization protocol that provides secure, designated access to applications using authorization tokens, which prove your identity to authenticate with the API.
-Note that OpenVPN uses OAuth 2.0.
+OAuth is an open-standard authorization protocol that provides secure, designated access to applications using authorization tokens, which prove your identity to authenticate with the OpenVPN Cloud API.

-A user group allows for the bulk administration of settings such as role- and department-based access controls, available VPN regions, internet access, types of authentication, and more.
+A User Group allows for the bulk administration of settings such as role- and department-based access controls, available VPN regions, internet access, types of authentication, and more.